uxcam/cordova-uxcam/README.md

 Version | Changes
 --------|--------
+3.7.1   | iOS SDK updated to v3.7.5 and Android SDK updated to v3.8.7
 3.7.0   | iOS SDK updated to v3.7.1 and Android SDK updated to v3.7.1
 3.6.6   | iOS SDK updated to v3.6.26 and Android SDK updated to v3.6.44
 3.6.5   | iOS SDK updated to v3.6.23 and Android SDK updated to v3.6.39